Phyo991/Credit-Card-Fraud-Detection-/README.md

-In this project, we tackle the issue using binary classification, where '1' indicates a positive class (fraudulent transaction) and '0' represents a non-fraudulent transaction.
-To address the significant class imbalance in the dataset, we adopt strategies that bias the models to pay more attention to samples in the minority (fraudulent) class.
+In this project, I tackle the issue using binary classification, where '1' indicates a positive class (fraudulent transaction) and '0' represents a non-fraudulent transaction.
+To address the significant class imbalance in the dataset, adopt strategies that bias the models to pay more attention to samples in the minority (fraudulent) class.
 This is achieved by configuring the models to consider class weights during the training/fitting process, ensuring a more balanced focus on both classes.

 Objectives:

 The primary objective of this project is to effectively identify fraudulent transactions using advanced ML techniques while tackling the challenges posed by an unbalanced dataset.
-By comparing the performance of Decision Trees and SVMs in both Scikit-Learn and Snap ML frameworks, we aim to highlight the strengths and limitations of each approach in handling such complex, real-world datasets.
+By comparing the performance of Decision Trees and SVMs in both Scikit-Learn and Snap ML frameworks, it was aimed to highlight the strengths and limitations of each approach in handling such complex, real-world datasets.